tberlok/psecas/README.md

 Thomas Berlok

 ### Contributors
-Gopakumar Mohandas (Implementation of the Legendre grid)
+Gopakumar Mohandas (Implementation of the Legendre grid, VSI and Hall-MRI examples, guidance and encouragement)